-Mustard Seed Training is a small business in Ashtabula County, Ohio.
-Our team of artisans make materials for praying with children.
+Mustard Seed Training is a team of artisans making materials for praying with children.

 The first time I was asked to help teach children at church, I went to the nearest Christian book store looking for visual aids.

-I was living in the Hough neighborhood of Cleveland, Ohio–a black neighborhood–attending an Afrocentric Catholic church with a full band and Gospel choir.
+I was living in the Hough neighborhood of Cleveland, Ohio attending an Afrocentric Catholic church with a full band and Gospel choir.

 Every week, I walked in through doors with stained glass images of St. Martin de Porres and Sr. Thea Bowman (currently called a Servant of God).
 We celebrated that Christ is Risen, Indeed!

 The nearest Christian bookstore in East Cleveland was also run by an African-American man.

 To my surprise, all I could find there were the same European Jesus felt figures and plastic toys that I had seen in Christian bookstores in the suburbs.

 “What is going on here?”
 I asked myself.